Frederick "Chip" LeMieux, Head

 The curricula are designed to prepare students for graduate study in a variety of disciplines.

-A student in the Department of Agricultural Sciences must meet all graduation requirements listed in the Graduation Requirements of the Academic Regulations section of this catalog.
+A student in the School of Agricultural Sciences must meet all graduation requirements listed in the Graduation Requirements of the Academic Regulations section of this catalog.
 In addition, all course work in Agriculture that applies toward a degree must be accomplished with a minimum grade of "C".
 Each student is also required to complete a capstone experience, which includes taking and satisfactorily passing a departmental exam in their concentration.

 A student majoring in Agricultural Education-Grades 6-12 is responsible for all requirements pertaining to Teacher Education Preparation.